alexdlaird/amazon-orders/docs/troubleshooting.rst

 1. Sets ``logger`` levels to ``DEBUG``
 2. Sends ``logger`` output to ``stderr``, so you'll see it on the console when using the CLI
-3. HTML pages will be be saved locally
+3. HTML pages will be saved locally

 To enable ``debug`` mode in Python, you need to pass ``debug=True`` to :class:`~amazonorders.session.AmazonSession`: